Mercateo/component-check/README.md

 _Note 2_: I will not look into [Polymer](https://www.polymer-project.org/) which is very component-oriented and a good candidate for this comparison, because it doesn't support IE9 which is a requirement for our projects.

+_Note 3_: I use Node v4.4.x and npm 3.9.x for my examples.
+There are reported problems with the build script (and a solution) for Node v6 [here](https://github.com/Mercateo/component-check/issues/20).

 So what is a component?
 Let us keep the definition short and generic and treat them as reusable and composable pieces of HTML, CSS and/or JavaScript code which are mostly used for GUI elements.

 #Table of contents